-Our personal finance apps may connect to the internet for the purposes of downloading stock prices and fx rates.
+Our personal finance apps may connect to the internet for the purposes of downloading stock prices and FX rates.
 This is done anonymously (ie. no login or user credentials required) and only when requested by the user.
 However you may separately need to apply for a free API key to access those data sources.

 We do not ask for personal data such as names, addresses, emails, phone numbers in any of our apps.
 For our apps that record fitness information, you can optionally specify your age and height for calibration purposes.
 That information remains on your device and Freepoc has no access to it.
 We do not share personal data with any third party.
 We do not serve advertisements.

 For data that are stored locally in our apps, for example in our personal finance and fitness apps, we provide an option to delete such data.
 More information about how users can delete their data is provided here.

-For our apps that use location services (for example: to show the distance you have run) these data remain on your device unless you, as the user, explicitly choose to upload to your own account with a recognised fitness service (for example Google Fit, Strava, Garmin).
+For our apps that use location services (for example to show the distance you have run) these data remain on your device unless you, the user, explicitly choose to upload to your own account with a recognised fitness service (for example Google Fit, Strava, Garmin).
 Such options are disabled by default.
 We provide an option to delete such data which are stored locally in our apps.
 We also provide options to delete data which have been uploaded to other services.

 Fitness / Health Information

-For our apps that record fitness / health information (for example: your heart rate during exercise) these data remain on your device unless you, as the user, explicitly choose to upload to your own account with a recognised fitness service (for example Google Fit, Strava, Garmin).
+For our apps that record fitness / health information (for example your heart rate during exercise) these data remain on your device unless you, the user, explicitly choose to upload to your own account with a recognised fitness service (for example Google Fit, Strava, Garmin).
 Such options are disabled by default.
 We provide an option to delete such data which are stored locally in our apps.
 We also provide options to delete data which have been uploaded to other services.

 Health Connect on Android phones allows the interchange of fitness and health information between various third-party apps.
 We do not read or otherwise access any data from Health Connect.
 However you can choose to write data recorded in some of our apps to Health Connect which can then be accessed by other third-party fitness apps to which you have granted permission.
 No data from our apps are written to Health Connect unless you, as the user, make an explicit choice to do so.
 Such data can be deleted subsequently as needed.